Wednesday, February 28th, 2018

 Beneath the tent and between tent bottom and matress they put always the plastic covers they use as transport covers for the mulis.
 Very noisy plastic if you sleep on it.

 The night is warmer.
 We hear the waterfall.
-It rains some hours.
+It rains sometimes some hours.

 The duffel bag which is carried by the mulis (we didnot have to put sleeping bags or airmatress in, they were carried extra).